Quick Snack with Flattened Rice

 A quick evening snack made with flattened rice, very popular in India.

 - 2 cups Thin white poha/Flattened rice

 - 1/3 cup Raisins

-- Heat a kadai add 1 tbsp of ghee or clarified butter.
-Note: you can also use oil instead of ghee.
+- Heat a kadai and add 1 tablespoon of ghee or clarified butter.

-- Now let us fry all the nuts.
-Add the peanuts, almonds and cashew nuts and fry them on medium heat for 3 to 4 minutes or till they turn slightly golden brown in colour.
+- Now let us fry all the nuts, add the peanuts, almonds and cashew nuts and fry them on medium heat for 3 to 4 minutes or till they turn slightly golden brown in color.

 - Now add the raisins and fry for a minute.

-- Now in the same kadai add 2 tbsp oil and heat it.
+- Now in the same kadai add 2 tablespoon oil and heat it.

 - Add mustard seeds and let it crackle now add the green chilies and fry on medium flame for a minute.